bbauska/UC-Davis-Inter-jQuery-old/README.md

 ---
-UC-Davis-Inter-with-jQuery : University of California @Davis  - Interactivity with JavaScript & jQuery
+v1-UC-Davis-Inter-with-jQuery : University of California @Davis  - Interactivity with JavaScript & jQuery
 title: Interactivity with JavaScript & jQuery
 slug: JavaScript/Java/Learn/Interactivity_with_JavaScript/The_head_metadata_in_HTML
 page-type: JavaScript & jQuery
 ---

-<h1>Interactivity with JavaScript & jQuery</h1>
+<h1>v1 - Interactivity with JavaScript & jQuery</h1>
 <h6>taught by William Mead, Lecturer</h6>

 The &lt;head&gt; of an HTML document is the part that is not displayed in the web browser when the page is loaded.
 It contains information such